Siegfriedchao/LatexTutorialCSSACambridge/README.md

 ## Repository layout

 `LaTeXTutorial.pdf`: The beamer slides used for the tutorial.
-Currently still WIP.

 You may find all the source codes for the LaTeX presentation slides in the `BeamerSlides` folder.
 The main `.tex` file is `LaTeXTutorial.tex`.
 The easiest way to build the project is to use the following code (in your `bash`/`powershell` environment).